-(2) details of their next destination (including the address, if known) on or before departure.
+(2) details of their next destination (including the address, if known).

-Normally if we are going to hold information on you for any purpose other than handling the booking, such as later marketing, we need to obtain your consent.
-The Act does not specify what form this consent has to be in, it may be an informal, spoken ‘yes’, but we should give you enough information for you to make an informed decision (e.g., what personal information we intend to hold and why).
+We have no intention of ever using your personal information for any purpose other than handling the booking and in regards to our legal requirements as an accommodation provider (see above).
+For marketing purposes prior consent is required whereby we would give you enough information for you to make an informed decision (e.g, what personal information we intend to hold and why).
 We must keep all consents on record.
-Churchill Guest House has a Guest Registration Form/Data Protection/GDPR consent form that all guest are asked to sign on arrival.
+Churchill Guest House has a Guest Registration Form/Data Protection/GDPR consent form that all guest are asked to sign on arrival

 Data Protection 1998

 You have a right to know what information we are holding on you, why we are holding it (we are allowed to charge up to £10 to provide you with this information upon request).
 If we receive a written request from you for this information (with the appropriate fee), we must respond within 40 days stating: